rauner/blog/content/post/assistant/index.md

 ---
-title: with Rust and ChatGPT
+title:  buycycle's Inventory and and Help Article Aware Assistant
 description: buycycle's innovative approach to enhancing customer experience with a Rust-built assistant powered by ChatGPT.
 slug: buycycle-assistant
 date: 2024-03-21T00:00:00+07:00